Gigantism and Acromegaly

 Growth hormone is produced by the anterior lobe of the pituitary gland.
 Growth hormone stimulates the growth of bones, muscles, and many internal organs.
 Excessive growth hormone, therefore, leads to abnormally robust growth of all of these tissues.
 Overproduction of growth hormone is almost always caused by a noncancerous (benign) pituitary tumor (adenoma).
 Certain rare tumors of the pancreas and lungs also can produce hormones that stimulate the pituitary to produce excessive amounts of growth hormone, with similar consequences.

-If excessive growth hormone production starts before the growth plates have closed (that is, in children), the condition causes gigantism.
+If excessive production of growth hormone starts in childhood before the growth plates of the bones (the area at the ends of bones from which bone growth occurs) have closed, the condition causes gigantism.
 The long bones grow enormously.
 A person grows to unusually great stature, and the arms and legs lengthen.
 Puberty may be delayed, and the genitals may not develop fully.

 In most cases, excessive production of growth hormone begins between the ages of 30 and 50, long after the growth plates of the bones have closed.
 Increased growth hormone in adults thus cannot increase the length of bones but it does cause acromegaly, in which the bones become deformed rather than elongated.
 Because changes occur slowly, they are usually not recognized for years.